bobbymaher/EveryMedia/README.md

     - More meta data options e.g image exif data
     - Different layout options. currently it shows icons and file name.
 The ability to show files in a list would be good
     - search for files (sphinx/elasticsearch or basic datatables in browser)
+    - show most recent / most acccessed media at the top, push unused media to the bottom. accessed_at timestamp in the DB

 ```